ucb-bar/hammer/doc/Hammer-Use/Hammer-APIs.rst

 Special Cells
 -------------
 Special cells are specified in the technology's JSON, but are exposed to provide lists of cells needed for certain steps, such as for fill, well taps, and more.
-Synthesis and place & route tool plugins can grab the appropriate type of special cell for the relevant steps.
+Synthesis and place-and-route tool plugins can grab the appropriate type of special cell for the relevant steps.

 Submission
 ----------